1. I think therefore it’s not XGH.

 22. The problem is only yours when your name is on the code docs.

-Never touch a class of code which you’re not the author.
+Never touch a class of code in which you’re not the author.
 When a team member dies or stays away for too long the thing will go down.
 When that happens use Axiom 8.

 23. More is more.